On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to the discriminant multiplicity conjecture

 But since $M/K$ lives inside the unramified extension $H_K/K$, the first factor on the right-hand side is 1, so that $D_M = D_K^\ell$.
 Now supposing we have assumed Property $\Dbf_{n\ell}(\Del)$ holds, we know that for every $\ep>0$ there exists a constant $C_{n\ell,\ep}$ such that the number of degree $n\ell$ extensions of $\Q$ with discriminant precisely $D_K^\ell$ is $\leq C_{n\ell,\ep} (D_K^{\ell})^{\Del+\ep}$.
 Then we can conclude that

 Thus for this fixed pair $n,\ell$, Property $\Cbf_{n,\ell}(\Del')$ holds with $\Del' = \ell \Del$, proving our claim.

 \begin{remark} For $\ell$ an odd prime, there is a partial converse to Theorem \ref{thm_fields_cl}.
 Let $\Dbf_\ell(D_\ell;\Del)$ denote the veracity of Property \ref{property_D} for those degree $\ell$ fields with Galois group of the Galois closure isomorphic to $D_{\ell} \subset S_\ell$, the dihedral group of $2\ell$ elements (symmetries of a regular $\ell$-gon).
 Then for every odd prime $\ell$, for every $\Del>0$, $ \Dbf_\ell (D_{\ell}; \Del)$ holds if $\Cbf_{2,\ell}(\Del)$ holds.
-For $\ell=3$ this is Hasse \cite{Has30}; in general, for this deduction see Kl\"uners \cite[Lemma 2.3]{Klu06}, which applies to degree $\ell$ $D_\ell$-extensions of any fixed number field.
+For $\ell=3$ this is the conclusion of Hasse \cite{Has30}, and in particular shows that the upper bound for $3$-torsion in quadratic fields controls the number of cubic extensions of $\Q$.
+In general, for this deduction see Kl\"uners \cite[Lemma 2.3]{Klu06}, which applies to degree $\ell$ $D_\ell$-extensions of any fixed number field.
 Recently \cite[Thm.
 1.1]{CohTho16x} and \cite[Cor.
-1.6]{FreWid18x} have used this relation to capitalize on recent improvements \cite{EPW17,PTBW17x} on $\ell$-torsion in quadratic fields in order to bound from above the number of degree $\ell$ $D_\ell$-fields of bounded discriminant. \end{remark}
+1.6]{FreWid18x} have used this relation to capitalize on the recent improvements of \cite{EPW17,PTBW20} on $\ell$-torsion in quadratic fields in order to bound from above the number of degree $\ell$ $D_\ell$-fields of bounded discriminant. \end{remark}